AntonioTorres23/OpenGL_Notes/SSAO.md

 As SSAO is a screen-space technique we can calculate its effect on each fragment on a screen-filled 2D quad.
 This does mean we have no geometrical information of the scene.
 What we could do, is render the geometrical per-fragment data into screen space-textures that we then later send to the SSAO shader so we have access to the per-fragment geometrical data.
 If you've followed along with the previous notes you'll realize this looks quite like a deferred render's G-buffer setup.
 For that reason SSAO is perfectly suited in combination with deferred rendering as we already have the position and normal vectors in the G-buffer.

+In these notes we're going to implement SSAO on top of a slightly simplified version of the deferred renderer from the deferred shading notes.
+If you're not sure what deferred shading is, be sure to first read up on that.